kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 First, check to see if `getArticleInfo.readyState` definitely equals `4`.
 If it does, then the data has been fully downloaded.

-If the code is in the `4` state, then the next step is to check and see if `getArticleInfo.status` definitely equals `200`.
+If the code is in the `4` state, then the next step is to check and see if `getArticleInfo.status` equals `200`.
 If it does, then the code has successfully contacted the server.

-If our code makes a successful server connection, then find `<div id="textTarget">` on our page and place whatever content is inside of `getArticleInfo.responseText`.
+If it has, then find `<div id="textTarget">` on our page and place whatever content is inside of `getArticleInfo.responseText`.

 `getArticleInfo.responseText` is a reference to the data we requested in `getArticleInfo.open()`, which is the "articleName.txt" file.
 The copy in that file will be placed in `<div id="textTarget">`.